 You can download and print out a civil partnership notice application form below.
-You will need to complete a separate form for each person.
+You will need to fill in a separate form for each person.

 Documents to be produced

 When you present your notice application form you will need to provide originals of the following documents:

 - full birth certificate (long version)